Coernel82/MMM-MQTT/README.md

 ## Styling

-General styling can be done in the `MQTT.css` file.
+General styling can be done in the `/Magicmirror/css/custom.css` file.
 The table header can be styled using locator `#module_3_MMM-MQTT > header`.
 The column text can be styled using the following classes:

 ```css
 .mqtt-label {